iOmega8561/VirtHandlerWiki/README.md

 ## Where is the source code?
 VirtHandler is currently hosted on a private repository.
 This is the official documentation, and binary releases will also be published here.
-Also, this is the right place to open up abount issues, therefore feel free to report any bugs and broken features!
+Also, this is the right place to open up about issues, therefore feel free to report any bugs and broken features!

 <ins>**VirtHandler is currently in beta and soon it will aproach AppStore release, until then i will upload free testing builds on this repository's Release section**</ins>